zainabshahid17/DevConnectorZ/README.md

-Currently building up a project with a Coursera Course "MERN Stack Front To Back: Full Stack React, Redux & Node.js Specialization"
+Currently building a project with a Coursera Course "MERN Stack Front To Back: Full Stack React, Redux & Node.js Specialization"
 Not completed yet, but making progress!